-Proposals regarding the composition of the Board of Directors are prepared by the Nomination and Strategy Committee.
+Proposals regarding the composition of the Board of Directors are prepared by the Nomination Committee.
 The term of office of a Board member is one year and will start from the close of the General Meeting electing the member and expire at the close of the next Annual General Meeting after the election.
 The number of terms for the members of the Board of Directors is not limited.

 In accordance with the Articles of Association the Board of Directors shall consist of a minimum of five and a maximum of ten members.
 The Board of Directors selects a Chairman and a Deputy Chairman from amongst its members.
-The Board of Directors elected by the Annual General Meeting held on March 9, 2016 is composed of ten members.
-The General Meeting re-elected Alexander Ehrnrooth, Paul Ehrnrooth, Louise Fromond, Gustaf Gripenberg, Ingrid Jonasson Blank, Inka Mero, Fabian Månsson, Peter Sjölander and Ritva Sotamaa and elected Jyri Luomakoski as a new member.
-Karsten Slotte, who served as a Board member until the end of the Annual General Meeting, informed that he would no longer be available for re-election.
+The Board of Directors elected by the Annual General Meeting held on March 9, 2017 is composed of ten members.
+The General Meeting re-elected Alexander Ehrnrooth, Paul Ehrnrooth, Louise Fromond, Gustaf Gripenberg, Ingrid Jonasson Blank, Jyri Luomakoski, Inka Mero, Fabian Månsson, Peter Sjölander, and Ritva Sotamaa.
 In its constitutive meeting held after the Annual General Meeting, the Board of Directors elected Paul Ehrnrooth as its Chairman and Alexander Ehrnrooth as Deputy Chairman of the Board.